jithu-ann/pandas-challenge/README.md

 Written Report (15 points)
 To receive all points, the written report presents a cohesive written analysis that:

-Summarizes the analysis (5 points)
+Summarizes the analysis (5 points).

 Draws two correct conclusions or comparisons from the calculations (10 points).